Synkar/Sara-TS-SDK/README.md

 - Telemetry
 - SRS
 - Webhook
+- Hivemind
+- Toolbox
-- Demo
+- Demos (Examples)

 ## Setup
 SARA Typescript SDK can be installed via npm.

-> `npm install sara-ts-sdk`
+> `npm install sara-sdk-ts`

 Or you can install in your package by adding:
 > `npm install https://github.com/Synkar/SARA-TS-SDK`

 ## Usage
 For usage is simple.
-You will need to import sara-ts-sdk in you JS/TS project.
+You will need to import sara-sdk-ts in you JS/TS project.

 > `import { Sara, Client as SaraClient } from "sara-sdk-ts";`